21 genera

 Flowers: June-August

-Distribution: Occurring chiefly west of the Cascade crest; Alaska south to California, east to western Nevada.
+Distribution: Occurring chiefly west of the Cascade crest in Washington; Alaska to California, east to western Nevada.

 Habitat: Open wet area in subalpine and alpine marshes and seepages.